PLP-WebTechnologies/feb-2025-introduction-to-css-koscark/README.md

 Happy Coding! 💻✨

 #### ANSWER
-    I have attached an index.html file with the answer (Week 2 Assignment).
+    I have attached a folder with with the html and css answer (Week 3 Assignment).